fnordoglargh/BoardGameLeague/ABOUT.md

 * Added a small settings menu to control the color below the graphs in charts and give better comparison for players in charts.
 * Restructured toolbar items.
+* Added minimal description and qualitative screenshots to the ABOUT.md.

 ## 0.9.0